kjmesu/discourse-user-consent/README.md

 Enable `user_consent_require_checkbox` to add a checkbox that users must check before they can confirm their consent.
 This provides an additional layer of explicit agreement.

+#### Storing IP Addresses

+Enable `user_consent_store_ip` to record the user's IP address at the time they accept consent.
+This can be useful for:
+- Compliance auditing and legal requirements
+- Fraud detection and security monitoring
+- Geographic consent tracking

+**Privacy Note**: Storing IP addresses is considered personal data under many privacy regulations (GDPR, CCPA, etc.).
+Ensure you have a legal basis for collecting and storing this information, and that your privacy policy discloses this practice.

+The IP address is stored alongside the consent timestamp in the plugin's data store and is only collected for logged-in users when they explicitly accept the consent dialog.

 #### Periodic Reaffirmation

 Set `user_consent_reaffirm_days` to a positive number to require logged-in users to reconfirm their consent periodically.
 Set to `0` or leave empty to only require consent once.